SidUsman/Java101/sql-learning.md

 -------
 ### SQL Alias
 With SQL an alias name can be given to a table or a column.
 This can be a good thing to do if you have a very long or complex table name or column names.
-An alias name could be anything but usually it is short.
+An alias name could be anything, but usually it is short.
 ````
 Aias syntax for tables